If you can help, or would like to find out more about any of these opportunities, please email us at firstname.lastname@example.org

 Small Grants manager:

 RCAS has a healthy bank balance and is inviting applications from members for projects which contribute to the society’s aims.
 We need someone to receive these applications, bring them to committee meetings for discussion and respond to the applicants.
-Graham Rogers has been doing this task but is stepping down from the committee.
+Graham Rogers used to do this task but has stepped down from the committee.
 Is this something you would like to do for RCAS?